systelab/cpp-json-settings/README.md

 The settings files should be defined using the `JSON_SETTINGS_FILE` macro, which specifies the associated symbol name (used to access to it) and the associated JSON filename.
 This macro also defines the settings to be contained on the file by making use of the `JSON_SETTING_INT`, `JSON_SETTING_STR` and `JSON_SETTING_BOOL` macros.
-Thus, for each setting, the following information needs to be defined:
+Thus, for each setting, the following information needs to be provided:

 * *Value type*: Defined implicitly by the macro used.
 Current implementation supports 3 types: integer (JSON_SETTING_INT), string (JSON_SETTING_STR) and boolean (JSON_SETTING_BOOL).
 * *Symbol name*: Name of the symbol used when accessing to the setting.
 It must be unique regards the settings file.